 "The Salafis, the Wahhabis and the Nature and Doctrines of Global Islamic Movements"

 See a streaming video of this event.
 This streaming video requires RealPlayer.
 If you do not have RealPlayer, you can download it free.

-Co-sponsored by the Department of Political Science, Middle East Studies Center, and Honors and Scholars.
+This event is co-sponsored by Honors and Scholars, Department of Political Science, Middle East Studies Center, and Department of Near Eastern Languages and Cultures.